 Showcase, support & develop the work of young emerging local artists.

-Creating a new arts based model of engagement with Disenfranchised, marginalised and disadvantaged communities in North Belfast
+Create a new arts based model of engagement with disenfranchised, marginalised and disadvantaged communities in North Belfast.

 Located on the Antrim Road, The Duncairn Centre for Culture & Arts is north Belfast’s first purpose built Arts and Culture shared space venue.
 The £3.5million venue is a world-class facility consisting of 3 art studios, exhibition galleries, community meeting rooms, 190 capacity theatre/concert and rehearsal space, café/bistro and conference rooms.
 The Duncairn provides a platform for local and international artists and musicians to showcase their work as well as give the local community access to an arts and cultural programme of the highest quality.